Shade-Zepheri/Domum/README.md

-My Attempt at making a vitrual home button always present PLEASE DONT LEARN FROM THIS IT IS PROBABLY MY MOST POORLY WRITTEN TWEAK
+My Attempt at making a vitrual home button always present.
+Mostly Fixed now so yall can learn for it now